readingcapital/readingcapital.github.io/volume-1/index.md

 The moments of the labour process differ in how they appear in the valorisation process.

-The means of production (tools and material) are *constant capital*.
-They do not create new value, They are not variable but constant magnitudes as their value is simply transferred.
+The means of production (tools and material) are *constant capital*: $c$.
+They do not create new value.
+They are not variable but constant magnitudes as their value is simply transferred.
 How?
 The concrete side of labour transforms material into a finished product and transfers its value.
 It is a gratis service of labour that it transfers and therewith preserves value.

-Labour-power once it is bought by capital is *variable capital*.
+Labour-power once it is bought by capital is *variable capital*: $v$.
 The amount of value it produces is variable and not dependent on its value itself.
 Its value is not transferred but reproduced.
 It is the part of capital that produces surplus-value.

 ### Chapter 9: The Rate of Surplus-Value ###

 The movement $M-C-M'$ depends on the expansion that $v$ can accomplish.
-The *rate of surplus-value* is the rate of exploitation of labour-power.
+The *rate of surplus-value* is the effectiveness of variable capital in producing a surplus.
 It is given by surplus-value/variable-capital = $s/v$.
+Constant capital
-Constant capital $c$ does not influence the amount of surplus-value $s$, except to provide the necessary conditions.
-Improving the ratio $s/v$ is not the standpoint of capitalists, but it expresses the reason of surplus-value and its effectiveness.
+$c$ does not influence the amount of surplus-value $s$, except to provide the necessary conditions.
+Increasing the ratio $s/v$ is not the standpoint of capitalists.
+But the rate of surplus-value expresses the source of surplus-value and its effectiveness.

 The time during which the worker only produces an equivalent of the value of her labour-power is called *necessary labour-time*.
 The time during which she produces surplus-value is called *surplus labour-time*.
-The rate of exploitation is also equally expressed as (surplus labour-time)/(necessary labour-time).
-The sum of necessary labour-time and surplus labour-time is absolute extend of labour-time, i.e. the working day.
+The rate of surplus-value also expresses the rate of exploitation of labour-power and is equally expressed as (surplus labour-time)/(necessary labour-time).
+The sum of necessary labour-time and surplus labour-time is the absolute extent of labour-time, i.e. the working day.

 ### Chapter 10: The Working Day ###

 The rate of surplus-value is expressed by the ratio of surplus labour-time to necessary labour-time.
 For a given necessary labour-time capital can improve the ratio by extending the *working day*.
 The working day is not a fixed quantity, only necessary labour-time is — for now — fixed.
 The working day is bounded above by a *physical limit* when workers cannot be sufficiently reproduced to do their job and by class struggle (*"moral obstacles"*).
 Capital demands to maximise the utilisation of the commodity it purchased, workers demand that they can use their commodity — labour-power — as a means of living.
-From the laws of commodity exchange no extend of the working day follows.
+From the laws of commodity exchange no given extent of the working day follows.

-> 344:1 Between equal rights, force decides

 Through class struggle the state is informed that capital's hunger for surplus labour is destroying the basis of its own valorisation.
 The state intervenes and